JuManoel/alura-spring/README.md

 <h1>My first project using Spring Boot</h1>
-<p>Alura latam, in its course, teach about how to inicialize, and how to work using spring boot
+<p>In its course of alura latam (Java y Spring Boot G6 - ONE),they teached about how to inicialize, and how to work using spring boot.
-Spring Boot, is like a project formatter, its prepare basic implementations for any project also its works with Maven</p>
+Spring Boot, is like a project formatter, its prepare basic implementations for any project.
+Also its works with Maven</p>
 <h2>About the project</h2>
 <p>During the class, our activity was to manage series like Netflix.
 So the user can filter episodes
 by year, name, top 5 and see the averagin clasification of a season</p>